dzyphr/spam-resistant-Bitcoin/README.md

 ####  Use that link to build basic ordisrespector,
 ####  once its built with the basic patch you can clone in this repo's version of core and rebuild

+Note: This is an EXPERIMENT all added features are EXPERIMENTAL and are only theoretically capable of mitigating inscription spam

-Note currently theres no reason to do so as I have not implemented any active changes However if you want to contribute please do!
+If you want to contribute please do!

 ####  Changes Made to Ordisrespector: